register of interests policy: guidance note for scientists

 - memberships of relevant professional bodies/ charities/ voluntary organisations/ lobbying organisations

-- decision-making positions
+- decision-making or advisory positions

 - other financial interest, both personal and that of your institution or membership organisations (in regard to financial declarations of interest, do make it clear whether it is you, your department, the institution etc. that is receiving the money)